tdwg/cd/standard/termlist-header.md

 : // Persistent link to the last version of the termlist doc

 **Abstract**
-: The Latimer Core (LtC) is a data standard designed to support the representation, discovery and communication of natural science collections.
+: Latimer Core (LtC) is a data standard designed to support the representation, discovery and communication of natural science collections.
 A Latimer Core record may represent a grouping of objects at any level of granularity above the level of a single object, from an entire collection of an institution to a few objects in a single drawer.
 The classes within the standard aim to allow the high-level representation of any given collection by providing a framework within which the defining characteristics shared by objects in the collection can be described.
 Among others, these include their taxonomic, geographic, stratigraphic and temporal coverage, and a framework for adding quantative metrics and narratives to help to quantify and describe the collections.

 The creation of collection-level records is intended to promote visibility and use of items in collections that are otherwise wholly or partially undigitised at a granular level.
 This document contains a list of attributes of each Latimer Core term, including a documentation name, a specified URI, a recommended English label for user interfaces, a definition, and some ancillary notes.

 **Contributors**